marepstein/sun-to-moon/README.md

 ```

 ## Moving data
-We had to pass on data from one page to another.
+We had to pass on data from one component to another.
+Being our first React project, this initially proved challenging.
+However, once we were able to m ake links between child and parent components, and a pattern emerged, it became easier.
 `
 <Link className="button" id="sunMoonButton" to={`/weather/${this.state.data.city}/${this.state.data.country}`}> Enter </Link>
 `